telerik/ajax-docs/controls/grid/functionality/scrolling/how-to/changing-grid-scrollheight-at-runtime-to-fill-its-container-height.md

 ---
 title: Changing Grid ScrollHeight at Runtime to Fill its Container Height
-page_title: Changing Grid ScrollHeight at Runtime to Fill its Container Height | UI for ASP.NET AJAX Documentation
+page_title: Changing Grid ScrollHeight at Runtime to Fill its Container Height | RadGrid for ASP.NET AJAX Documentation
 description: Changing Grid ScrollHeight at Runtime to Fill its Container Height
 slug: grid/functionality/scrolling/how-to/changing-grid-scrollheight-at-runtime-to-fill-its-container-height
 tags: changing,grid,scrollheight,at,runtime,to,fill,its,container,height